medusa-project/active-medusa/README.md

 * Basic and somewhat customizable RDF ontology.
 Create your own RDF predicates or use existing ones.
 * Customizable Solr schema.
-Although some extra fields are required, their names are up to you, and you can use dynamic fields if you want.
+Although some extra fields are required, their names are up to you.
 * Supports both binary and container nodes.
 * Supports "belongs-to" and "has-many" relationships between entities.
 * No-configuration support for node hierarchy traversal.